 Today, I'm an advocate, not only for long-term addiction treatment, but also for living authentically.
 Only when we take steps to eradicate shame can we truly help heal broken families.

-JUDY WOODRUFF: Anita Devlin, we thank you.
+Anita Devlin, we thank you.